-Plastic or siliconized glass serological pipettes and syringes
+Plastic or siliconized glass serological pipettes and syringes General Comments

-General Comments

 - 1. Assay patient samples as soon after collection as possible. - 2.
 Sample dilutions must be assayed within 30 minutes after preparation and maintained on ice until tested. - 3.
 Sample dilutions exceeding 1:40 and serial dilutions are not recommended. - 4.
-Run two preferred user dilutions on plasma samples to avoid erroneous results due to possible dilution errors. - 5.
-When performing factor assays, more than one vial of reagent may be needed.
-To eliminate vial-to-vial variation multiple vials
+Run all four of the recommended dilutions on plasma samples to avoid erroneous results due to possible dilution errors. - 5.
+When performing factor assays, more than one vial of reagent maybe needed.
+To eliminate vial-to-vial variation multiple vials should be reconstituted, allowed to dissolve, and then pooled.

-- should be reconstituted, allowed to dissolve and pooled. - 6.
-Prepare a new standard curve each time assays are performed.
+6. Prepare a new standard curve each time assays are performed.
 Even though the same lot of reagents may be used, vial-to-vial variation, technique differences and instrument variability require this procedure.
 Helena's Coagulation S.A.R.P.
 (Cat.
 No. 5185) is recommended for use as the standard.

-STEP BY STEP METHOD
+STEP-BY-STEP METHOD